JesusCortezCr/JesusCortezCr/README.md

-# Hey guys👋, Welcome to Cortez Github Profile
+# Hi!👋, This is my Github Profile

 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=hey!+its+Jesús+Cortez;Backend+web+developer...;+Lead...;Tech+Blogger...;"/>

- <p>- <i>A Systems Engineer on 6th cicle student and a aspiring software developer with good problem-solving skills.
-Able to perform well in a team.
+ <p>- <i>A Systems Engineer on 6th cicle student and a software developer with good problem-solving skills.
 Passionate about coding and to lead teams of development , placing a special emphasis on writing good quality code.
-Also regularly make videos for teach to other persons to improve the education of my country.</i></p>
+Also regularly make videos for teach to other persons to improve the education of my country.In my free time develop software that can help to the people.</i></p>

 <img src="https://user-images.githubusercontent.com/89788120/167628634-549d2bdd-609e-4275-85af-1e1974da64ca.gif" width="50%" align="right" />